A Penalty Method for Rank Minimization Problems in Symmetric Matrices: A Penalty Scheme for SDCMPCC Formulation

 In particular, let $(\hat{X},\hat{U})$ be a strictly feasible solution to (\ref{PenaltyCompleRankPSD}) with minimum eigenvalue~$\delta>0$.
 Let the minimum eigenvalue of $(X_l, U_l)$ be $-\epsilon<0$.
 We construct

 Note that for $\epsilon << \delta$, we have

+exploiting the Lipschitz continuity of~$\Psi(X)$.
 As $(X_l, U_l)$ converges to $(\bar{X},\bar{U})$, we also have $(\tilde{X}_l, \tilde{U}_l)\rightarrow (\bar{X},\bar{U})$, so by the local optimality of $(\bar{X},\bar{U})$ we can give a bound on the optimal value of the perturbed problem and the statement holds. \end{proof} It follows that the KKT conditions will hold at local minimizers for the penalty formulation. \begin{proposition} The first order KKT condition holds at local optimal solutions for the penalty formulation (\ref{PenaltyCompleRankPSD}) if the Slater condition holds for the feasible region $\tilde{C}\cap S^n_+$ of~$X$. \end{proposition}